Protected areas around

 To avoid such interference, the International Civil Aviation Organisation (ICAO) provides for the establishment of protected areas around these facilities.
 There is no blanket ban on building in such areas.
 However, these areas are relevant in any process for issuing building permits.
 In these areas, each construction project must be assessed separately to determine whether the construction could interfere with air navigation facilities.

 With regard to the size of these protected areas, DFS is guided by new scientific findings that we developed together with the National Metrology Institute of Germany (PTB) as part of a research project funded by the German Federal Ministry for Economic Affairs and Climate Protection (BMWK).
 On the basis of the reassessment, DFS reviewed the protected areas around a total of 40 ground-based navigation facilities (DVOR).
-With only one exception, the radius has been reduced from 15 kilometres to 7 kilometres, less than a quarter of the original size.
+The radius has been reduced from 15 kilometres to 7 kilometres, less than a quarter of the original size.
 This has freed up an area of more than 21,000 square kilometres for the expansion of wind power.

 Interactive map of the protected areas (German only)